mxrixs/3w6-vial/README.md

-Vial port of the www.github.com/weteor/3w6 by weteor forked from bubbleology.
+Vial port by bubbleology for weteors' www.github.com/weteor/3w6.

 For information regarding the stuff look at either the repo this was forked from or https://get.vial.today/